 The entry point and home base for the Golden Trout Wilderness and Cottonwood Lakes is the campground, Horseshoe Meadows.

 This campground is located 45 minutes up from Highway 395 at an elevation of just over 10,000 feet.
-It is a beautiful and hard to get to area that is first come first serve and has about 10-15 camping spots.
-The distance away from civilization provides beautiful seclusion that allows for incredible nighttime views.
+It is beautiful and a hard to get to area that is first come first serve and has about 10-15 camping spots.
+The distance away from civilization provides wonderful seclusion that allows for incredible nighttime views.
 Below is a photo of the drive up, so you can see how far away from people you are.
 That is the Alabama Hills off in the distance.

-The campground has a couple of pit toilets and is self registration for about 6 bucks a night.
-I have been twice on weekends and have not had trouble finding a spot, but I imagine there are some times of year where it can be full so it’s always best to get there somewhat early.
+The campground has a couple of pit toilets and is self-registration for about six bucks a night (as of 2015).
+I have been twice on weekends and have not had trouble finding a spot, but I imagine there are some times of the year where it can be full, so it’s always best to get there somewhat early.

 From the trailhead, you almost immediately enter the Golden Trout Wilderness.

 Golden Trout Wilderness

 As the name implies, this area is home to the Golden Trout, a subspecies of the Rainbow Trout that is native to California.
-These fish are a prized catch for their golden skin and appearance and the fact that they are found in so small of an area.
+These fish are a prized catch for their golden skin and appearance and the fact that they are found only in such a small area.
 The fish do not grow too big, so they are a catch and release fish in the area.

 As soon as you leave the trailhead, you will see the sign that lets you know you are now entering the wilderness.
 Make sure to note the rules as there are only two of the six Cottonwood Lakes that you can keep the fish you catch out of; the rest are catch and release.